m-schaeffler/node-red-my-nodes/node-red-init/README.md

 # @mschaeffler/node-red-format

-Nodes for initialisation of context storages.
+Node for initialisation of context storages.

 The reason behind this node is: If you initialize a flow or global context variable in the startup code of a function node, it is possible, that other nodes already access the variable before the startup code is executed!